 So this time if it was mind-crushingly educational and we had already seen it, we usually skipped it.
 If someplace fun was a drag years ago, we aimed to right that wrong.
 Our rose-colored glasses were still firmly on, thank you very much, and we were set to have some damned fun in Paris for a change.

 My parents, Melissa, and Jeff's folks kindly offered to watch Bun, Pache, and Q while we were away.
-Mom and Dad did most of the heavy lifting in that regard as they fed, watered, and medicated the cats (as per my ridiculous three page document's instructions) for five days.
+Mom and Dad did most of the heavy lifting in that regard as they fed, watered, and medicated the cats for five days.
 I'm so thankful for everyone's help--I don't think I could have boarded Bun at the vet's with a clear conscience.
 The cats were happy to see us when we returned home last night, and as I type this, Bun is sleeping at my side.
 We missed them every day we were gone.

 Here we are, all smiles and energy at the very beginning of our trip.
 We flew out of the Champaign airport to O'Hare at around noon last Friday, and from there we traveled to Paris, arriving on Saturday morning.